Scroll down to view our school curriculum for grades 1-5

 Main Lesson Topics: verb tenses, Norse mythology, non-fiction, drama, fractions, factors, long division and multiplication, freehand geometric drawing, zoology

-Special Subject Lessons: French, German, singing, pentatonic flute, watercolor painting, beeswax modeling, crayon drawing, form drawing, embroidery, cross-stitch knots and braiding, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, pentatonic flute, watercolor painting, beeswax modeling, crayon drawing, form drawing, embroidery, cross-stitch knots and braiding, physical education, nature exploration

 Waldorf School of St. Louis